Navigating the World as a Non-Binary Individual: Understanding and Embracing Gender Diversity

 1. Be an ally: If you are not non-binary, you can still be an ally by standing up for their rights and advocating for them.
 This may involve challenging discrimination or prejudice when you see it, or supporting organisations that work towards LGBTQ+ equality.

 1. Create inclusive spaces: It’s important to create inclusive spaces that are welcoming and safe.
-This may involve implementing gender-neutral restrooms or language policies, or simply making an effort to be inclusive and respectful of all identities.
+This may involve implementing gender-neutral restrooms or language policies.
+Or simply making an effort to be inclusive and respectful of all identities.

 At Safe Place Therapy we are focussed on LGBTQ+ support.
 Organise your appointment now!